Mithil467/Coreavor/CONTRIBUTING.md

 ### Coding style

+I recommend using [Qt Creator](https://www.qt.io/product/development-tools) to write code.

-Code should be formatted using clang-format.
-Run `make clang-format` to automatically format code.
+Code should be linted using clang-format.
+Make sure `clang-format` is installed and run `make clang-format` to automatically format code before each commit.

 ### Git Commit Messages